Appealing Tax Values

 Personal property, such as aircraft, watercraft, mobile homes, unregistered motor vehicles, and farming and business equipment, is reappraised every year.
 As per North Carolina General Statute 105-317.1(c), a taxpayer who owns personal property taxable in Carteret County may appeal the value, situs, or taxability of the property within 30 days after the date of the initial notice of value.
 If the assessor does not give separate written notice of the value to the taxpayer at the taxpayer's last known address, then the tax bill serves as notice of the value of the personal property.

 Upon receipt of a timely appeal, the Carteret County Tax Administration will arrange a conference with the taxpayer to afford the taxpayer the opportunity to present any evidence or argument regarding the value, situs, or taxability of the property.
 Within 30 days after the conference, the tax administration will provide notice to the taxpayer of its final decision.
-If an agreement is not reached, the taxpayer has 30 days from the date of the notice of the tax administration’s final decision to request a review of that decision by the Board of Equalization and Review or, if that board is not in session, by the Board of County Commissioners.
+If an agreement is not reached, the taxpayer has 30 days from the date of the notice of the tax administration’s final decision to request a review of that decision by the Board of Equalization and Review or, if that board is not in session, by the County Board of Commissioners.
 Unless the request for review is given at the conference, it must be made in writing to the Carteret County Tax Administration.

 To appeal the tax value of your individual or personal property, please complete the online Personal Property Appeal form or the online Business Personal Property Appeal form including supporting documentation that will assist us in reviewing the appeal.
 If a printable .pdf form is preferred, please complete and print the Personal Property Appeal form and mail it to our office.